Last updated: May 18, 2026

 - Click Save

 In Detrics, open your destination and click Test Connection.
-All five stages should pass:- BigQuery Connectivity
+The test runs through these stages:- BigQuery Connectivity

 - Project Access